 And here we must again notice this principle: that what concerns the individual conscience is at all times obligatory, and that God always gives strength to accomplish that which He requires from faith.
 We have only to obey.
 But it is not so with the things that relate to the administration of the church; because they suppose a certain state of things, a power of administration, a strength acting in this respect, which is not given to all.
 If God tells me to turn away from certain persons, not to bear the same yoke with unbelievers, this does not concern an administrative function, but individual faithfulness.
 Consequently, there are rules which are not necessarily for all times.
 It does not follow from this, it is true, that there are no churches, but it follows from it that the church, or believers, may, in certain cases, be incapable of following all the rules, although the rules be there.

 There is still a difference to point out between this dispensation and the Jewish dispensation.
 In the Jewish dispensation, the branches cut off were natural branches, so that, although sin occasioned the cutting off, it was not sin that had given them their place on the good olive tree.
-But in the present dispensation, as it is a remnant according to the Spirit,| which is of the essence of the dispensation, it is clear that the introduction of the wild branches has been occasioned by sin. &#8220;While men slept, the enemy came and sowed tares.&#8221; At least, if it was not absolutely sin that introduced these branches, they were, however, never legitimate, and they would very soon
+But in the present dispensation, as it is a remnant according to the Spirit,¦ which is of the essence of the dispensation, it is clear that the introduction of the wild branches has been occasioned by sin.
+"While men slept, the enemy came and sowed tares".
+At least, if it was not absolutely sin that introduced these branches, they were, however, never legitimate, and they would very soon

-| For, whenever I can find a remnant according to the Spirit, I find what is essential to the dispensation, although I have not all that was possessed by those who were faithful at the beginning of the dispensation.
+¦For, whenever I can find a remnant according to the Spirit, I find what is essential to the dispensation, although I have not all that was possessed by those who were faithful at the beginning of the dispensation.
 It is the confusion of these two things which leads our brother into error.
-I acknowledge that which is essential to the existence of the dispensation, where there are two or three believers gathered in the name of Jesus*;* but I do not pretend to possess in that state what I do not actually possess, and I do not wish to fill up its place by human means.
+I acknowledge that which is essential to the existence of the dispensation, where there are two or three believers gathered in the name of Jesus; but I do not pretend to possess in that state what I do not actually possess, and I do not wish to fill up its place by human means.
 This is what nationalism and dissent have done, in order not to have the appearance of disorder in the world.

 {189}